qasimkhalid/SBEO/Competency Questions.md

         }
         ```

+        * 3. Who has a bad quality of hearing ability (in the building)?

-        * What are types of people with respect to their physical characteristics?
+        * 4. What are the types of people concerning their physical characteristics??
         ```
         SELECT ?person (?allTypePerson AS ?type)
         WHERE {